CompCogNeuro/CompCogNeuro.github.io/content/temporal-derivative.md

 * There are important constraints on the `Tau` factors too.
 For example, with `Prediction` and `Outcome` both at 50, increase `Slow Tau` up to 35.
 You can see that the weight change is positive now, even though there is no prediction error, just because the Slow factor is too slow to catch up at the end.
 This means that the local chemical rate constants that produce these `Tau` factors must be properly tuned for the actual temporal dynamics of the network-level error signals.
 Although this might be considered biologically implausible, in fact there is strong evidence of prominent [[oscillatory-rhythms]] in the brain at different characteristic frequencies, including the [[alpha cycle]] at roughly 10Hz and the [[theta cycle]] at roughly 5Hz.
 These rhythms have been shown to strongly influence learning, in a manner consistent with this simple model and the [[kinase algorithm]] more generally.

-In summary, [[#sim_td]] demonstrates that a locally computed temporal derivative can drive synaptic changes in a manner consistent with an error signal that emerges over time.
+In summary, [[#sim_td]] based on the competition between two simple exponential integration equations ([[#eq_fast-slow]]) demonstrates that a locally computed temporal derivative can drive synaptic changes in a manner consistent with an error signal that emerges over time.